Dre Campbell Farm

 13. Kaolin Clay

-Kaolin clay is a natural crop protectant that can be sprayed around your plants to create a barrier so pests, like bad true bugs, cannot get to your precious plants.
+Kaolin clay is a natural crop protectant that can be sprayed on your plants to create a barrier so insect pests cannot get to your precious plants.

 Related: How to Get Rid of Stink Bugs (Home Remedies and More)